d-keerthi123/RAG-Chatbot/README.md

 # 🤖 RAG Chatbot

 A simple Retrieval-Augmented Generation (RAG) chatbot built using LangChain and Ollama.
-The chatbot retrieves relevant information from documents and generates answers using a local LLM.
+The chatbot retrieves relevant information from documents and generates answers using a local LLM powered by Ollama .

 ---

 ## 🚀 Features

-- Chat with documents
+Upload and chat with PDF documents
+✔ Retrieval-Augmented Generation (RAG) pipeline
-- Local LLM using Ollama
+✔ Local LLM using **Ollama (TinyLlama)**
-- Vector search using FAISS
+✔ Vector similarity search using **FAISS**
-- Document embeddings using Sentence Transformers
+✔ Document embeddings using **Sentence Transformers**
-- Simple UI using Streamlit
+✔ Interactive UI built with **Streamlit**

 ---